 Shade is a practical, user-friendly form of sun protection.
 Well-designed and positioned shade can significantly reduce UV exposure as well as create cool, comfortable spaces for physical activity and recreation.
 Research shows that if shade is available people will use it.

-Don't just use shade to protect yourself from the sun.
-For the best protection during the daily sun protection times, use all five SunSmart steps – clothing, sunscreen, a broad-brimmed hat, shade and sunglasses.
+For the best protection when the UV is 3 and above, use all five forms of sun protection – clothing, sunscreen, a broad-brimmed hat, shade and sunglasses.

-- a combination of built and natural shade for people to use during sun protection times
+- Use a combination of built and natural shade for people to use during sun protection times.

-- shade that is easily accessible, attractive, in good condition and regularly maintained, and
+- Ensure shade is easily accessible, attractive, in good condition and regularly maintained.

 - If using a large number of umbrellas or small tents, group them together to form a single larger shelter for better protection.